And the award for World Press Photo predator goes to …Written by Benjamin Chesterton

 There is a long and fetid history of white men abusing children in Africa because they get away with it.
 I’m not suggesting for a moment that Gualazzini is one these men but even the remotest understanding of that history should have prevented him from entering and filming in that space.
 The camera seemingly gives him privilege over all other considerations.

-The charity that facilitated the photo of the child rape surivor is AVSI.
+The charity that facilitated the photo of the child rape survivor is AVSI.
 I wrote to their director of Comms, Maria Laura Conte.

 I am wondering what your charity’s position is on the picture of the 13 year old child rape survivor with twins that appears on his Instagram feed with the hastag #everydayafrica!
 The caption suggest that AVSI facilitated the photo.
 The youngest child that Marco identifies with a photo, name and location is just 11.
 Given the stigma that women face I’m wondering how it is in their best interest to have fully identifiable pictures taken and shared on the internet?
 As someone who used to run a sexual and reproductive health project in Ethiopia to me this is extremely troubling.
 I am also wondering if your charity carried out a risk assessment in relation to Marco?
 I note in one video he is filming naked children showering at an orphanage.
 I would appreciate any comments you have to make on this matter.